Create app Store listings

 A shorter version of your product’s name.
 If provided, this shorter name may appear in various places on Xbox One (during installation, in Achievements, etc.) in place of the full title of your product.

-If your product could be alphabetized in different ways, you can enter another version here.
-This may help customers find the product more quickly when searching.
+If your product could be alphabetized or spelled in different ways, you can enter another version here.
+This allows customers to find your product more quickly if they type that version in while searching.

 An alternate name for your product that, if provided, may be used in the audio experience on Xbox One when using Kinect or a headset.